 Brazil has the 9th largest economy in the world, with a GDP of USD 1.86 trillion, of which USD 160 billion represents the health sector.
-The Brazilian government operates one of the largest universal health care systems to date, providing free services to over 210 million people through the Sistema Único de Saúde (SUS).
+The Brazilian government operates the largest universal health care systems to date, providing free services to over 210 million people through the Sistema Único de Saúde (SUS).
 It also has the world’s second-largest private health sector, which includes some of the world’s best-performing hospital groups.

 From the perspective of the Netherlands, the following market trends (more information, see below) in Brazil are of interest: